Real estate buyers, like most other consumers, begin their buying journey online.

 Luckily, this is easily preventable.
 In this article, we’ll share tips for writing a real estate agent bio that is engaging and memorable, and provide real examples for inspiration.

-How to write a stand out realtor bio
+How to write a strong realtor bio

 The real estate business is competitive.
 What might seem like a minute detail, such as a biography, can actually make a big impact when it comes to attracting new clients.
 Your bio is one of your first opportunities to make a lasting impression, and you want it to be a positive one.